About the School for International Training (SIT)

 SIT Study Abroad, a Richmond affiliate program, is the pioneer of experiential, field-based study abroad.
 Students selecting SIT programs will have the opportunity to explore another language and culture while engaging in interdisciplinary coursework and conducting fieldwork, with their efforts culminating in a month-long Independent Study Project (ISP).
 To see a great example of an ISP, see here for examples of two UR student's research (see 2011 for Sarah Friday and see 2009 for Emily Marshall).

-Note: Students must check to see if the country they are interested in is under a Department of State Travel Warning.
-Students interested programs under an active Travel Warning will need to submit a petition and, if approved, will need to sign an additional liability waiver (see Travel Warning section below for details).
-See SIT site for further site updates.
-For more information about these and other SIT programs, please see: http://www.sit.edu/studyabroad/.
+Note: Students must check to see if the country they are interested in is ranked as either 3 or 4 under the Department of State's Travel Advisory system.
+Students interested in programs ranked as 3 will need to complete a Travel Advisory Petition and, if approved, will need to sign an additional liability waiver (see Travel Advisory section below for details).
+Students are not permitted to travel to countries designated as a 4.

 back to top